revatengshe/ODT2026-ProjectManagementTemplate/README.md

 - app interaction if any.

 **Response:**
-`The input comes from the player standing on a balance board and shifting their weight.
-As the board tilts, ultrasonic sensors placed underneath measure the changing distance between the board and the ground.
+` The input comes from the player sitting on a chair and using their feet to press and tilt a balance board.
+As the board moves, ultrasonic sensors placed underneath measure the changing distance between the board and the ground.
 Multiple readings are taken and averaged to make the input smoother and reduce noise. `

 `This data is processed by the ESP32, which checks whether the distances fall within a specific range(which is calibrated according to the height of the balance board and coded).
 If they do, the movement is considered intentional and mapped to corresponding actions like left, right, or jump for each player. `

 `This is then converted to a signal which triggers the respective keypress on the keyboard, which is connected to the ESP32 via bluetooth.
 The game responds by moving the characters accordingly.
-Physically, the setup consists of a raised balance board with ultrasonic sensors mounted underneath and connected to the ESP32, creating a system where your body directly controls the gameplay.`
+Physically, the setup consists of two balance board with ultrasonic sensors mounted underneath and connected to the ESP32, creating a system where your feet directly control the gameplay, along with two chairs kept behind the balance boards.`

 ## 6.3 Input / Output Map

 | System Part | Type | What It Does |